Call or Text: (828-616-9333)

 • Monthly maintenance check-ins

-HCSS Property Watch is a property monitoring service, not a security service.
+HCSS Property Watch is a property monitoring and physical caretaking service, not a security service or a property management brokerage.
+HCSS does not advertise or list properties, set rental rates, handle bookings, communicate with guests as the owner's agent, screen tenants, or collect rent.
 HCSS does not provide alarm response, emergency repairs, or 24/7 monitoring.
 In the event of significant damage or active emergencies, the owner is contacted to coordinate appropriate licensed contractors or emergency services.

 Who this serves